Using the OAuth Client Policy

 Cache configuration properties

-Cache configuration property settings are shown below.
+Cache configuration property settings.

 Cache Expiration Time